selcukgural/SGuard.ConfigValidation/SGuard.ConfigValidation/README.md

 ## 🔒 Security Configuration

-SGuard.ConfigChecker includes built-in security limits to prevent DoS (Denial of Service) attacks.
+SGuard.ConfigValidation includes built-in security limits to prevent DoS (Denial of Service) attacks.
 These limits can be configured via `appsettings.json` or environment variables.

 ### Default Security Limits